How to Read Nutrition Labels PDF

 The label lists several nutrients, including:

-- Total fat: Includes saturated fat, trans fat, and unsaturated fats.
+- Total fat: This is how much fat the product contains, including saturated fat, trans fat, and unsaturated fats.
 It's essential to monitor fat intake, particularly saturated and trans fats, to maintain heart health.
+Too much saturated fat can increase the risk of heart disease and stroke.

 - Cholesterol: Found in animal products, cholesterol intake should be limited to reduce the risk of heart disease.